A photography of Phelan Gardens greenhouse and storefront in Colorado Springs Colorado

 Other Notes: Upright oval shape (branches low to the ground) A relative of the Sugar Maple but smaller overall and native to the Rocky Mountains.
 Showy fall color.
 Zone 4.

-Box Elder Maple 'Sensation' (Acer negundo)
+Maple, Box Elder 'Sensation' (Acer negundo)

 Spread: 25'